BaptisteHudyma/Lamp-Da/README.md

 - LampColorControler.ino: main class of the program, containing the setup and loop functions
 - src
     - behavior.h: controls the lamp behaviors: what button actions does what.
 It's here that the animations are called
+    - alert.h: Handle the diffferent alerts raised by the program
     - colors : Contain all the color/animations related stuff
         - animations.h: define some generic animations, that can be used as is with no fiddling
         - colors.h: Define the color class, that is the entrance point for all animations.
 You can define your own in it (SolidColor, DynamicColor, IndexedColor, ...)